jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * **Put in the time.** There's no substitute to just putting in the time.
   Glancing at the info and rating it a 1 is better than ignoring it forever.
   Try to just remember one bit of info and then move on.
-* **Do Fewer questions.** and focus on a few topics.
+* **Do Fewer questions.** Narrow the scope of a quiz.
 Otherwise, you might feel like you're getting punched from every direction as random topics hit you.
   * Above the calendar, click "More Options" > "Do Fewer Questions".
-* **Spread out questions.** over the coming days/weeks.
+* **Spread out questions.** Spread over the coming days/weeks.
   * You can only spread Review and Catchup questions (not Study).
   * Above the calendar, click "More Options" > "Spread Out Questions".
-* **Switch to Normal Mode.** to focus on a smaller set of the highest yield material.
+* **Switch to Normal Mode.** Focus on a smaller set of the highest yield material.
-  * Normal mode contains about half the number of questions.
+  * *Normal* mode contains about half the number of questions.
-  * You still get the benefit of reviewing topics according to how strong you are, and you can always take a moment to review the full topic and all its sub-topic details that you might have been tested on in Legendary Mode.
+  * You still get the benefit of reviewing topics according to how strong you are, and you can always take a moment to review the full topic and all its sub-topic details that you might have been tested on in *Legendary Mode*.
   * To switch learning modes, click the doctor icon in the top-right > "Account & Settings" > "Settings" > "Normal Mode" (default is "Legendary")
   * Your flagged topics, notes, and history will all remain.
-  * In the months *leading up to STEP1, I switched to Normal mode* so I could hit the high points but start spending more time with Qbanks and other resources.
+  * In the months **leading up to STEP1, I switched to Normal mode** so I could hit the high points but start spending more time with qbanks and other resources.
 * **Check STEP1 only.** No need to include STEP2 (3rd year) questions.
   There's a lot of overlapping coverage and you'll be fine with just STEP1.
   This is also under "Account & Settings".